 - Carefully structured experiences to help teachers plan and implement successful edTPA completion from beginning to end in 12 weeks

 “Without the edTPA prep course, I would not have known where to begin.
 The edTPA has a lot of components and can be overwhelming at times, but this course breaks it down in parts to make it easier to understand and more manageable — just like we do for our students in the classroom.”

 Career and Technical Education Teacher, Millbrook High School

 The NC State College of Education offers a fee-based, non-credit bearing edTPA support course utilizing Wolfware Outreach support.
 During this course, teachers will have access to support materials and tutorials to guide them through the process of creating an edTPA portfolio.
 Additionally, teachers will have the support of an edTPA coach, who will give feedback and answer questions.

-The course is available to NC State graduates who need remediation, students from other education preparation programs (EPPs), beginning teachers and alternative licensure candidates who are completing licensure requirements in North Carolina.
+The course is available to NC State graduates who need remediation, students from other education preparation programs (EPPs), beginning teachers and alternative licensure candidates who are completing licensure requirements.

 - History, state policy, who’s who

 - Navigating the handbook

 - Acceptable support and how that fits in

 Module 2: Preparing your Learning Segment (3 weeks)